By Brian Freitag

 Thursday night at the library is Gaming night with a large, growing group of D&D adventurers always looking for new fellow adventurers.
 We also have the Call Of Cthulu Group Role Playing Game available for adventurers who prefer a more Gothic Mystery edge to their gaming.

 The library has purchased and is developing a large number of Magic The Gathering card playing decks.
 This is an interesting fantasy-based card game where players duel each other with strategic playing of cards for spells, energy to cast the spells and change the order in which cards are played to name a few details.
+If you’re fan of trading card games you may enjoy the Exclusive Prerelease Codes for a Head Start in MTGA.
 Please tell your young people to drop-by at the library to try-out these new decks with various themes.

 The programming coming to the Tahquamenon Area School Public Library this Spring and Summer include Tot-Time for Toddlers courtesy of Michigan State and the library, Oceans alive with live animals, local author Poetry Reading And Short Story Workshop; and Navigation By The Stars with a mobile planetarium to name a few.